nagyistge/fhirbase-demo-app/src/views/tutor.md

 * cfg::jsonb - Confguration data

-You can take a look at
+You can look at the
 [overview of standard PostgreSQL types](http://www.postgresql.org/docs/9.4/static/datatype.html#DATATYPE-TABLE).

 ## JSON and XML